- Trip Outline

 Holidays to Bran with Halloween Party at Dracula's Castle

-On Halloween, we organize several itineraries, ranging from 3-Days Short Breaks to the Awarded 7-Days Tour with 3 Parties included.
+On Halloween, we organize several itineraries, ranging from 3-Days Short Breaks to the Awarded 8-Days Tour with 3 Parties included.
 We also organize Halloween City Breaks, which are focused on the best parties in Transylvania.
-This 2-Days City Break is one of the best Holidays to Bran 2023 if you only intend to have fun at the Halloween Party taking place at Dracula's Castle.
+This 2-Days City Break is one of the best Holidays to Bran 2024 if you only intend to have fun at the Halloween Party taking place at Dracula's Castle.

 On your first day, accommodate in a 4* Pension.
 Since there are no attractions included, you can set your own schedule for the evening.
 The next day, you are invited to a delicious traditional dinner at a restaurant located in the vicinity of Bran Castle.
-After dinner, meet our group at the entrance of the castle and take advantage of the skip the ticket office line service.
-Go on a unique night tour of the castle and then party till morning in the tent mounted on the grounds.
+After dinner, meet our group at the entrance of the castle.
+Go on a unique night tour of the castle (please have in mind that the night tour of Bran Castle is not guided, you will receive more information on this from our tour guides) and then party till morning in the tent mounted on the grounds.

 Bran Castle – also known as Dracula’s Castle, a legendary Transylvanian fortress dating back to 1377.

-Halloween Party at Bran Castle – night tour of the Castle with Vlad The Impaler and then Halloween Party hosted by a famous Romanian DJ.
+Halloween Party at Bran Castle – night tour of the Castle with Vlad The Impaler (please have in mind that the night tour of Bran Castle is not guided, you will receive more information on this from our tour guides) and then Halloween Party hosted by a famous Romanian DJ.

 **Please be cautious if you suffer from claustrophobia, are sensitive to intermittent lights and loud noises!
 Also, please consider the low temperatures and the fact that the stairs and alleyways can be slippery.
 For your safety, please listen to the instructions of the Castle’s personnel.